 Day 6 (Saturday): hike down and return journey.

 Please note that program is subject to change due to weather conditions or other factors.
-If you think you are not ready for this type of intense course check our winter walking course!
+If you think you are not ready for this type of intense course check our winter skills course!

-Why should I book a winter mountaineering course?!
+Why should I book an advanced winter mountaineering course?!

 A professional instructor has extensive experience and a deep knowledge of climbing and mountaineering.
 You will basically learn from the best.
 He will help each individual develop their technical skills and knowledge within a safe, structured and enjoyable environment.
 You will climb and develop under a watchful eye of a passionate climber, who will make sure that you will achieve more than you think was possible.
 A professional instructor will build your confidence and enhance your skills.
 After the course, you could become independent winter mountaineer!